Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Normalized kernel approximation

-There is a large body of literature on the use of low rank approximation methods to accelerate the implementation of kernel methods and enable their application to large datasets.
-In this work we are interested in kernel methods that require the computation of the eigenvalue decomposition of a kernel matrix, with kernel spectral clustering being a prime example \cite{Ng2001,Zelnik2004,vonLuxburg2007}.
-More specifically, we focus on two approximation methods, which we refer to as \emph{dilution} and \emph{subsampling}.
+There is a large body of literature on the use of subsampling and low rank approximation algorithms to accelerate the implementation of kernel methods and enable their application to large datasets \cite{Williams2000,Fowlkes2001,deSilva2004,Fowlkes2004,Drineas2005, Belabbas2009pnas,Belabbas2009rsa,Kumar2009,LiM2011,Kumar2012, Choromanska2013,Gittens2013,Lau2020,Pourkamali2020,ChenY2024}.
+In this work, we focus on applications that require the computation of the EVD of a normalized kernel matrix, with kernel spectral clustering being a prime example \cite{Ng2001,Zelnik2004,Zass2005,vonLuxburg2007}.